-In comparison with other feature detector and descriptor algorithms, ORB is
+In comparison with other feature detector and descriptor algorithms, ORB is fast (enough for real-time tasks) due to the simplicity of the operations and has

 1i.e. the number of different elements in a binary vector

 Figure 3.3: An example of precomputed pair of the ORB algorithm from the original paper.
 The positions of these points seems random due to the fact that it is chosen by optimization